Kernix13/Kernix13/README.md

 ## ABOUT ME

-I'm a WordPress designer/developer and front-end programmer based in Madison County, Kentucky.
-I've been building projects since 2009 and studying modern web development since 2020.
+I'm a Web Designer/Developer and WordPress Developer based in Madison County, Kentucky.
+I've been studying modern web development since 2020.

 I enjoy creating performant, accessible, and cleanly designed websites — from custom WordPress themes to JavaScript-driven UI features.
 My most recent WordPress site uses a theme I built from the _underscores_ starter.